oracle-livelabs/common/support/slack/slack.md

-# Come and join the Oracle CloudWorld Discovery Lab Slack Community
+# Join the Oracle CloudWorld Discovery Lab Slack Community

 ## The best place to get quick help and suport